thomas-gale/pi-gen/README.md

 #EthRaspbian

-EthRaspbian is a custom Linux image for the Raspberry pi 3 that runs the Geth or Parity Ethereum client as a boot service and automatically turns your Rasberrypi into an full Ethereum node
+EthRaspbian is a custom Linux image for the Raspberry pi 3 that runn Geth or Parity Ethereum client as a boot service and automatically turns your Rasberrypi into an full Ethereum node

 #What you need